Deep transformation models for functional outcome prediction after acute ischemic stroke: Introduction

 \section{Introduction}

-\revision{ Although stroke prevention, diagnosis and treatment have improved largely, stroke is still one of the leading causes of long term disability and death worldwide \citep{AhaUpdate2019}.
+\revision{ Although prevention, diagnosis and treatment of stroke have improved largely, it remains one of the leading causes of long term disability and death worldwide \citep{AhaUpdate2019}.
 Each year, approximately 15 million people experience a stroke, 40\% die and 30\% suffer lasting functional disability.
-To achieve the best possible outcome, patients have to be treated as fast as possible and decisions for and against different treatment options have to be made under immense time pressure.
+To achieve the best possible outcome, patients have to be treated as fast as possible and decisions for or against different treatment options have to be made under immense time pressure.
 For clinical studies, the patient's functional outcome three months after hospital admission is primarily used to assess treatment success.
-The functional outcome is quantified by the modified Rankin Scale (mRS), an ordinal score comprising seven levels ranging between no symptoms at all (mRS of 0) and death \citep[mRS of 6,][]{quinn2009reliability}.
+Functional outcome is quantified on the modified Rankin Scale (mRS), an ordinal score comprising seven levels ranging between no symptoms at all (mRS of 0) and death \citep[mRS of 6,][]{quinn2009reliability}.
 Often, neurologists are not directly interested in predicting the exact class of the mRS but rather in stratifying the chances of a patient having a favorable (mRS of 0--2) vs. unfavorable (mRS of 3--6) functional outcome \citep{weisscher2008should}.}